Pop Culture Madness!

 LEGO produced 381 million (toy) tires in 2011, making them the world's largest rubber tire manufacturer by number of units produced.

-Lisa Lampanelli promised to donate $1,000 dollars to a Gay Men's Health Crisis center for every memeber of Westboro Baptist Church that protested her show on May 20, 2011 in Kansas.
-44 protesters showed up, she rounded it up to $50,000.
+Lisa Lampanelli promised to donate 1,000 dollars to a Gay Men’s Health Crisis Center for every member of Westboro Baptist Church who protested her show on May 20, 2011, in Kansas.
+Forty-four protesters showed up; she rounded it up to $50,000.

 RIP, Scandals, Sad and Odd News